What Hemorrhoids Actually Are — And 4 Ways to Find Relief

 Call them hemorrhoids, piles or just a (literal) pain in the behind.
 If you’re stressing every time you need to park it on the porcelain throne, you’re not alone.

-By the time you turn 50, more than half of your peers will have experienced hemorrhoids at least once in their lives, proving that misery does indeed love company.
+By the time you turn 50, more than half of your peers will have had hemorrhoids at least once in their lives, proving that misery does indeed love company.

 What are hemorrhoids?